-Where viewing is requested a date may be set for the patient to view by supervised appointment.
+Where viewing is requested, a date may be set for the patient to view by supervised appointment.
 Where parts of the record are not to be released or to be viewed (i.e. they are restricted) an explanation does not have to be given, however the reasons for withholding should be documented.
+GPs should be prepared to provide justification surrounding their reasoning in cases where they decline to share any information.

-An explanation of terminology, abbreviation etc must be given if requested.
+An explanation of terminology, abbreviation etc. must be given if requested.
 It is good practice for viewings to be supervised by a clinician (e.g. a nurse) who can explain items if needed.
 Where a non-clinician (e.g. receptionist) does this then no explanation must be offered.
 Explanation requests should be then referred to a clinical staff member.